clbx/ChocolateChip/README.md

 # CHIP 8 Design
 The CHIP-8 Has:
-* 4KB of Addressable Memory (0x000 - 0xFFF), 500B used for the interperter
+* 4KB of Addressable Memory (0x000 - 0xFFF), 500B used for the interpreter
 * 1 16-Bit Memory (I) for storing the memory address (**However only 12 are usually used**)
-* An 16 element long array of 16-bit values to hold return pointers (Included in that 500B used by the interperter)
+* An 16 element long array of 16-bit values to hold return pointers (Included in that 500B used by the interpreter)
 * 15 8-Bit General Use Registers (V0-VE)
 * 1 8-Bit Flag Register (VF)
 * 2 8-Bit Registers used for delay and sound timers